 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

 ENERGY STAR Single-Family New Homes, Version 3/3.1 (Rev. 11)

 The ENERGY STAR Reference Design Home is the set of efficiency features modeled to determine the ENERGY STAR ERI [energy rating index] Target for each home pursuing certification.
 Therefore, while the features below are not mandatory, if they are not used then other measures will be needed to achieve the ENERGY STAR ERI Target.
 In addition, note that the Mandatory Requirements for All Certified Homes, Exhibit 2 [see list below], contain additional requirements such as total duct leakage limits, minimum allowed insulation levels, and minimum allowed fenestration performance.
 Therefore, EPA recommends that partners review the documents in Exhibit 2 prior to selecting measures.

 Please note that the Reference Design Home HVAC efficiencies for Version 3.1 differ from those for Version 3.0.
-Please see the ENERGY STAR Certified Homes Implementation Timeline for the program version and revision currently applicable in in your state.
+Please see the ENERGY STAR Single-Family New Homes Implementation Timeline for the program version and revision currently applicable in in your state.

 National Rater Field Checklist

 10.1 Furnaces, boilers, & water heaters are mechanically drafted or direct-vented.
 Alternatives in Footnote 66.
 64, 65, 66

 Footnote 64) The pressure boundary is the primary enclosure boundary separating indoor and outdoor air.
 For example, a volume that has more leakage to outside than to conditioned space would be outside the pressure boundary.